Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 This may be one-to-one, in a group, online, over the phone, with your family, or with your partner.

-The therapist helps you find answers to the problems you're having.
+The therapist helps you understand and cope with the problems you're having.

 For some problems and conditions, one type of talking therapy may be better than another.

 You can get some talking therapies, like counselling for depression and cognitive behavioural therapy (CBT), on the NHS.

 You can refer yourself directly to an NHS psychological therapies service without a referral from a GP.

 NHS psychological therapies services are also known as Improving Access to Psychological Therapies (IAPT) services.

 If you prefer, see a GP and they can refer you and share relevant information about you.

 Cognitive behavioural therapy (CBT)

 The aim of CBT is to help you explore and change how you think about your life, and free yourself from unhelpful patterns of behaviour.

 You set goals with your therapist and may carry out tasks between sessions.